telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 ### Previous Arguments Reference

-In certain clauses you might need to be able to refer to values of previously type-checked arguments.
-For example, let us say you want to write a primitive that takes a minimum, a maximum, and a value that must be between them, and should return as a fraction the position of that value between min and max.
+In certain clauses you might need to refer to values of previously type-checked arguments.
+For example, if you want to write a primitive that takes a minimum, a maximum, and a value that must be between them, and should return as a fraction the position of that value between min and max.

 ###### Example